Wars in the Caucasus: First Chechen War

 The Chechen Republic of Ichkeria became independent from the Soviet Union in 1990, though it remained unrecognised by the international community.
 Unlike other Muslim-majority republics that had significant independence movements from Russia (such as Tatarstan and Bashkortostan), Chechnya's ethnically homogenous nature and large support among local elites for independence led them to refuse accession into the Russian Federation.
 Russia had a vested strategic interest in securing Chechnya: the separatist region was home to a large natural gas pipeline, as well as a motorway and a railway.
 The government was also concerned about the possible spread of separatist sentiments to other republics.

 Yeltsin made his first military effort to secure control over Chechnya by launching a coup d'état against the government of Chechen leader Dzhokhar Dudayev in November 1994.
 The coup attempt failed, humiliating the Russian government.
 On 11 December 1994, Yeltsin sent troops into Chechnya by presidential decree.
-Russia initially believed that the war would be short; Minister of Defence Pavel Grachev claimed that he would secure the Chechen capital of Grozny with two divisions of the Russian Airborne Forces by the new year, This attempt failed dramatically; in the ensuing battle, several Russian brigades were destroyed by the Chechen military.
+Russia initially believed that the war would be short.
+Indeed, Minister of Defence Pavel Grachev claimed that he would secure the Chechen capital of Grozny with two divisions of the Russian Airborne Forces by the new year (1995).
+This attempt failed dramatically.
+In the ensuing battle, several Russian brigades were destroyed by the Chechen military.
 The Russian military pursued a strategy of shock and awe, launching a strategic bombing campaign against most Chechen population centres.
 As a result of the bombings, tens of thousands of civilians were killed.
 Most of Chechnya was occupied by Russia within two months of fighting, forcing the government into the southern highlands.
 Chechen military fatalities remained low during this period, particularly in comparison to their Russian counterparts: within the first fifteen days of the war, 1,000 Chechen soldiers were killed in action compared to 12,000–13,000 Russian soldiers (between 48% and 52% of the initial invasion force).

 From the highlands, the Chechen rump state continued to wage a guerrilla war.
 Russian counter-insurgency tactics relied on inflicting further civilian casualties, with German OSCE monitor Jürgen Heiducoff noting that "thousands of civilians are exterminated in order to kill ten or perhaps fifteen rebels."
 Following the Budyonnovsk hospital hostage crisis in June 1995, Chechen morale significantly improved as a result of the perceived victory.
 Russia killed Dudayev in April 1996, but this had little effect on the insurgents' morale or effectiveness.
 In the August 1996 Third Battle of Grozny, the city was rapidly recaptured by Chechen forces, leading to the signing of the Khasavyurt Accord ceasefire a few weeks later.